njelich/LinkOff/README.md

 Please create an issue before submitting a pull request.

-Use npm to install dependencies, simply run `npm i`.
-To rebuild the CSS from SCSS run `npm run css-build`.
+Use `yarn` to install dependencies.
+To build the CSS from SCSS run `yarn css-build`.

+You can also trigger the build on changes by running the watcher with  `yarn start`

 To install the extension locally follow the instructions below for your browser.